edrlab/thorium-reader-doc/epub-doc/en/src/pages/100_forewords.md

 weight: 100
 ---

+# Forewords

+Welcome to the Thorium Reader documentation.

+## Purpose
+This documentation aims to assist users in navigating the application.

 Thorium is a digital book reader, it is also a library where you can store your books and access to online catalogs.